mattgiles/mujson/README.md

 ## rationale

-JSON decoding and encoding is a common application bottleneck, and a variety of "fast" substitutes for the standard library's `json` exist, typically implemented in C. This is great for applications which can fine tune their dependency trees, but third party libraries are often forced to rely on the standard library so as to avoid superfluous or expensive dependencies.
+JSON decoding and encoding is a common application bottleneck, and a variety of "fast" substitutes for the standard library's `json` exist, typically implemented in C. This is great for projects which can fine tune their dependency trees, but third party libraries are often forced to rely on the standard library so as to avoid superfluous or expensive dependencies.

-The situation is sufficiently frustrating that it is common for third party libraries to use `try... except` logic around imports, hoping to find some better third party JSON library available.
-But even that approach is sub-optimal.
-In fact, the relative performance of different JSON libraries varies between encoding and decoding activities, as well as between Python 2.x and Python 3.x environments.
+It is common for libraries to use `try... except` logic around imports, hoping to find some better JSON implementation available.
+But this approach is sub-optimal.
+There are many python JSON libraries, and the relative performance of these varies between encoding and decoding, as well as between Python 2 and 3.

-`mujson` is designed to let libraries simply ask for whatever the most performant json functions available are at import time.
-Library owners are also given the option to specify what JSON implementations are most proficient for their purposes.
+`mujson` just uses the most performant JSON functions available, with the option to specify what JSON implementations are best for your project.
+It may also be of use to developers who don't always want to worry about compiling C extensions, but still want performance in production.

 ## usage